 Mexican Train Travel with Kids: Tequila Express and Chepe Pacifico

 Most people do not realize Mexico still has scheduled passenger trains.
-The country eliminated almost all of them in the 1990s.
+The country shut down almost all of them in the 1990s.
 But two have survived and thrived as tourist trains, and both are some of the best train rides in North America.
 The Tequila Express runs from Guadalajara through agave fields to a working tequila distillery, and the Chepe Pacifico crosses the Sierra Madre Occidental from the Pacific coast to Copper Canyon, a journey that rivals any Swiss Alps train ride for sheer scale.

 The Two Trains Worth Riding